 When it comes to complicated, politicized topics like school choice, though, journalists should cautiously vet findings even from peer-reviewed studies using these research methods.

-Both Cowen and Wolf created short documents to present the research to date in simple terms.
-We got permission to share Cowen’s “Quick Hits of Voucher Research” and Wolf’s “Summary of Research Findings Regarding the Effects of Private School Choice Programs.”
+Both Cowen and Wolf created short documents to present the findings of research on private school choice in simple terms.
+We got permission to share Cowen’s updated “Quick Hits of Voucher Research” and Wolf’s updated “Summary of Research Findings Regarding the Effects of Private School Choice Programs.”

-A November 2022 policy brief coauthored by Christopher Lubienski, a professor of education policy who directs Indiana University’s Center for Evaluation and Education Policy, also examines private school choice research.
-In it, Lubienski warns against evaluating a program by simply comparing the number of studies that show benefits against the number of studies that shows harms.
+A policy brief from researchers at Indiana University Bloomington offers advice journalists should follow.
+It warns against evaluating a program by simply comparing the number of studies that shows benefits against the number of studies that shows harms.

-Such an assessment does not take into account differences in study quality or size or the magnitude of the impacts that were found.
+Such an assessment does not take into account differences in study quality or size or the magnitude of the impacts that were found, Christopher Lubienski, an education professor who directs the university’s Center for Evaluation and Education Policy, writes with doctoral student Yusuf Canbolat.

-“Such simplistic representations of the research evidence obscure important factors in understanding the effectiveness and potential of voucher programs,” Lubienski and doctoral student Yusuf Canbolat write in the policy brief.
+“Such simplistic representations of the research evidence obscure important factors in understanding the effectiveness and potential of voucher programs,” they explain in the November 2022 policy brief.

 Research to help journalists report on private school choice

 We recommend familiarizing yourself with the breadth of academic research on this topic.
-It’s important to have a basic understanding of how private school choice programs work and how they affect students — those using public funds for private school as well as their peers who remain in neighboring public schools.
+It’s important to have a basic understanding of how private school choice programs work and how they affect students — those using public funds for private school as well as their public school peers.

 To help you get started, we’ve gathered and summarized a sampling of studies of vouchers and voucher-like programs.
 These four peer-reviewed papers are not meant to be representative of all the research to date.
 But they are among the most recent and offer insights into how these initiatives impact student achievement in various countries, including the U.S., Canada, Chile, India, New Zealand and Sweden.